prince0409/pokemon/README.md

 Please take some time to answer the following questions.
 Your answers should go directly in this `readme`.

 - Given more time, what would you suggest for improving the performance of this app?
+1. Implement lazy loading or pagination for the Pokémon list to reduce initial load time.
+2. Consider caching responses to prevent re-fetching data that has already been loaded.
+3. Use React.memo or useCallback to prevent unnecessary re-renders.
+4. Add debounce for filter by pokemon name (see `src/debounce.js`)

 - Is there anything you would consider doing if we were to go live with this app?
+1. Set up error, loading handling for API requests to manage failed calls or timeouts. (see `src/useFetchData.js`)
+2. Make the application responsive to handle different screen sizes and devices.
+3. Include tests for both the UI components and the API calls.

 - What was the most challenging aspect of this work for you (if at all)?

+I'd say it was challenging to come up with answers for those questions.
+Putting it into action wasn't hard, but thinking about its performance, scalability, and security while getting this app ready to launch will definitely be a challenge, yet it'll also be rewarding.